-SGLI provides automatic life insurance coverage of $400,000 to Servicemembers upon enlistment.
-Members with SGLI also get automatic coverage for their dependent children and spouses (unless the child or spouse is insured under SGLI as a Servicemember) under the Family SGLI program and traumatic injury protection (TSGLI).
+SGLI provides automatic life insurance coverage of $500,000 to Servicemembers upon enlistment.
+Members with SGLI also get automatic traumatic injury protection (TSGLI) and life insurance coverage for their dependent children and spouse under the Family SGLI program, unless the child or spouse is already insured under SGLI as a Servicemember.
 Servicemembers with full-time SGLI coverage will no longer have to complete a paper SGLV-8286 to make changes to their coverage or beneficiary elections.
 Instead, these Servicemembers can use the online system, SOES, to manage the amount of their SGLI and spouse coverage and to designate or update beneficiaries.

-To access SOES, go to www.dmdc.osd.mil/milconnect, sign in, and go to Benefits, Life Insurance SOES- SGLI Online Enrollment System.
-Servicemembers can log in with their CAC or with their DS Logon using Internet Explorer as soon as they receive notice that SOES access is available.
+To access, go to SOES, sign in, and go to Benefits, Life Insurance SOES- SGLI Online Enrollment System.
+Servicemembers can log in with their CAC or with their DS Logon as soon as they receive notice that SOES access is available.
 Servicemembers can then make sure their SGLI coverage and beneficiaries are up-to-date.

 What is SOES?